mmontone/easy-routes/README.md

     (format nil "<h1>FOO arg1: ~a arg2: ~a </h1>" arg1 arg2))
 ```

+### Parameters: ###

+Parameters in the url path are prefixed with a colon, and they are bound into the route body, so they are accessible from there.
+Also, there are options to grab parameters from the url query section after the question mark, and also post parameters.

+    * `:get-params <list of params>` - Grabs parameters from the url using `hunchentoot:get-parameter` function, and bounds them into the route body.
+    * `:post-params <list of params>` - Grabs parameters from the HTTP post body using `hunchentoot:post-parameter` function, and bounds them into the route body.
+    * `:params <list of params>` - Grabs either the "GET" or the "POST" params via `hunchentoot:post-parameter` function, and bounds them into the route body.

+#### Example: ####

+(easy-routes:defroute name ("/foo/:x" :params (y) :get-params (z))
+           (format nil "x: ~a y: ~y z: ~a" x y z))

 ## Decorators: ##

 Decorators are functions that are executed before the route body.
 They should call the `next` parameter function to continue executing the decoration chain and the route body finally.